“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with an infinity pool”

 - Safe box

 Guests can dine in style in the colonial dining room or on the less formal veranda overlooking the garden and hill country.
-Take a pre-dinner cocktail in the Butterfly Bar (i-escape guests receive their first one on the house), or choose something from the short but sweet wine list.
+For a more romantic setting, dine à deux in a romantic poolside gazebo.

-There is a set daily menu limited to one starter, a choice of 2 main courses (perhaps tamarind prawns, grilled Thai chicken with lime rice or ravioli stuffed with jackfruit seeds and water spinach) and a dessert (such as sticky citrus pie or guava upside-down cake).
-Any lack of choice is made up for by the quality and freshness of the ingredients, which are selected by the French chef every morning.
+Every evening, there is a set daily menu limited to a choice of 2 starters, 2 main courses and a dessert.
+We began with chili calamari and watermelon salad, followed by pork wrapped in crispy bacon, and completed with a zingy passionfruit tart.
+Any lack of choice is made up for by the quality and freshness of the ingredients, which are selected by the chef every morning.
 Special dishes can also be arranged to cater for particular dietary needs.

-On our second night, we tucked into one of The Kandy House's twice-weekly Sri Lankan curry feasts.
+The Kandy House also hosts twice-weekly Sri Lankan curry feasts.
 With 10 different dishes followed by fresh mango and homemade kulfi (a kind of ice cream), it was memorable for the delicious array of flavours such as okra, ginger and even hibiscus.